-Step 1: Mark and measure the tile: Draw curve line with square and pencil where you want to cut the ceramic tile.
+Step 1: Mark and measure the tile: Draw a curve line with a square and pencil to cut the ceramic tile.

 Step 2: Set the tile between the tile nipper: Place the tile close to the edges of the curved line.
 Pinch the tile with a tile nipper and break off small pieces of tile at a time.
 Do not break too much at a time.
-It will risk to you to breaking your tile.
+It will risk you breaking your tile.

 Step 3: Break a piece of the tile: Break the tile with a tile nipper.
-Squeeze down the tile nipper handle and break slowly to get a good grip on the tile.
-Then, cut tile with a dremel.
+Squeeze down the tile nipper handle and brake slowly to get a good grip on the tile.
+Then, cut tile with a Dremel.
 Snap the pieces of the ceramic tile.

-Step 4: Continue work over the curve line: Continue to break the pieces of the tile over the curve line until reaching the last line.
+Step 4: Continue work over the curve line: Continue to break the tile pieces over the curve line until reaching the last line.
 Break off smaller pieces the closer to you to get the last line for more precision.

 Step 5: Smooth the tile: Smooth and refine the line with a rubbing stone or bricks.

 Method 2: Cut A Hole In Tile

 There are many ways to cut a hole in ceramic tile.
 To cut a hole in tile using the right tool.
-Many home improvement enthusiasts they typically use a tile saw for the expensive project.
+Many home improvement enthusiasts typically use a tile saw for the expensive project.

 Cut a large hole in ceramic tile

-All too often you'll need a much larger hole in the tile.
+All too often, you’ll need a much larger hole in the tile.
 On the unglazed side of the ceramic tile.
 Mark the tile.
-Start by drilling a hole in the center with a small drill bit, just as you want a small hole
+Start by drilling a hole in the center with a tiny drill bit, just as you want a small hole.

-You need to take special care on the final stroke to complete the hole since it is when tile most likely to crack.
+You need to take special care on the final stroke to complete the hole since the tile will likely crack.
 The hack saw will give a clean and smooth edge to the hole.